gracenak/gracenak.github.io/_posts/2021-05-05-understanding_redux_and_thunk.markdown

 ---

 I am at the end of my Flatiron School journey, concluding with the React module.
-The two middleware agendas that are pertinent to understanding the wonders of React is Redux and thunk .
+The two middleware that are pertinent to understanding the wonders of React is Redux and thunk .
 Redux is a predictable state container that helps manage state changes in a single store so that it exhibits consistent behavior.
 To change state, we:

 1. Update the state in Redux by creating an action with a type key.
 2. Pass that action as an argument when we call the reduce
 3. The reducer produces a new state object.
 (Note: It does not update the previous state)